 As well as being Cornwall’s most famous eco-tourism attraction, The Eden Project is also a charity and social enterprise.
 The Inga Foundation’s Director, Mike Hands, has had links with Eden for a number of years.
-Most recently, the Eden Project has created an exhibit about Inga Alley Cropping in their Tropical Biome.
-The Inga trees used were grown from seeds brought back from Honduras in April 2012 by Mike Hands.
-After 6 months in quarantine, the young Inga trees were planted out in alleys in the Tropical Biome the following autumn and are now growing well.
+Most recently, the Eden Project has created an exhibit exploring Inga Alley Cropping in their Tropical Biome.
+The Inga trees used were grown from seeds which Mike brought back from Honduras in April 2012.
+After 6 months in quarantine, the young Inga trees were planted out in alleys in the Tropical Biome the following autumn and they are now flourishing.
 You can read Eden’s blog about creating the exhibit here.

 The Funding Network enables individuals to join together to crowdfund charities and projects.
-They aim to create social change through collective giving and have been described as the friendly Dragons’ Den for charities.
-The Funding Network has supported our work on more than one occasion and, crucially, provided the funding to purchase the land for our farm and Project Centre in Honduras.
+They aim to create social change through collective giving and have been described as a friendly Dragons’ Den for charities.
+The Funding Network has supported our work on more than one occasion and provided the funding to purchase the land for our farm and Project Centre in Honduras.
 The Project Center is a key part of our long-term plan to expand our work to tackle slash-and-burn across Central America.
-Work on the Project Center is making great progress so far – see are Land for Life project page to find out all the exciting developments taking place there.
+Work on the Project Center is making great progress so far – see our Land for Life project page to find out all the exciting developments taking place there.

-Notion Pictures is a production company established in 2007 by Adam Wakeling.
-Notion Picture’s documentaries are slanted towards dealing with big environmental and social issues and it was Notion Pictures which created Up In Smoke – the multi award-winning documentary following our Director, Mike Hands, and his 25-year struggle to stop slash and burn.
+Notion Pictures is a production company established in 2007 by Adam Wakeling to explore the big environmental and social issues of our times.
+Notion Pictures created Up In Smoke – the multi award-winning documentary following our Director, Mike Hands, and his 25-year struggle to halt slash and burn.

-In 2012, Adam Wakeling also produced 5 short films for Oxfam’s GROW campaign which show how Inga Alley Cropping can have huge benefits for both people and the environment (click to watch).
-Most recently, Adam has created a didactic or ‘How To’ film which demonstrates how to use the Inga Alley Cropping method.
+In 2012, Adam Wakeling also produced five short films for Oxfam’s GROW campaign, illustrating how Inga Alley Cropping can have huge benefits for both people and the environment.
+Most recently, Adam has created a ‘How To’ film which demonstrates how to use the Inga Alley Cropping method.
 The film has been dubbed into multiple languages and will be used to help spread knowledge of Inga Alley Cropping to more slash-and-burn farmers across Central and South America.